sawyer-greaves/lab-wiki-test/necessary_skills/Qt.md

 Qt is pronounced "cute" not "cue tee".

+---
 ## Installing the Qt Framework and Qt Creator

 ### Prerequisites for Linux

 On Linux, neither the Qt Online Installer nor the Qt packages in the Ubuntu repositories come with a C++ compiler.
 You will need to separately install the GNU `gcc` compiler, `make` program, and other packages for software development.
 In addition, some Qt modules for graphical applications require the OpenGL libraries and headers to be installed.
-Before installing Qt and Qt Creator, you'll want to install the `libgl1-mesa-dev` and `build-essential` packages:
+Before installing Qt and Qt Creator, you'll want to install the `build-essential` and `libgl1-mesa-dev` packages:
 ```
 sudo apt install build-essential libgl1-mesa-dev
 ```